Police: One man shot in Southeast Fresno

 FRESNO, Calif.
-(KSEE/KGPE) — Fresno Police Department are looking for a gunman who shot a man outside an apartment complex in southeast Fresno on Saturday night.
+(KSEE) — Fresno Police Department are looking for a gunman who shot a man outside an apartment complex in southeast Fresno on Saturday night.

 Authorities say they responded to a nearby area of Holloway and Eugenia Avenues.

-Police say the victim was outside waiting for a marijuana delivery when a car pulled up in front of him when the passenger inside the vehicle pulled out a gun and fired.
+Police say a 19-year-old was outside waiting for a marijuana delivery when a car pulled up in front of him when the passenger inside the vehicle pulled out a gun and fired.

 One of the bullets went through the victim’s arm and into his chest, according to police.